-Below you will find information such as frequently asked questions, dates of prenatal orientations, forms for new patient registration and basic office information.
+Below you will find information such as frequently asked questions, dates of prenatal orientations, and basic office information.

 We appreciate the opportunity to serve you and your children.